The long chilly breath of winter.

 Seasoning, that makes me dream about the art of adding summerly lemon squashes to a salad or throwing hot chili peppers into a warm soup to make it warming for long winter nights.

-Or icing, I always saw little snowflakes falling on a chocolate cake.
+icing, I always saw little snowflakes falling on a chocolate cake.

-I love serves four, it sounds like some kind of magical turning up butler with multiple arms like some Indian deity serves the dishes.
+serves four, it sounds like some kind of magical turning up butler with multiple arms like some Indian deity serves the dishes.

 And last not least the expression "book in mint condition" stirs up the image of a lovely cookbook handed over with peppermint garnish to make everything more sensual.